College Financial Aid Information

-- Download and print the FAFSA on the Web Worksheet to assist with the application
+- Download and print the FAFSA Worksheet to assist with the application

-- Your SAR will be sent to you after your online application is processed, usually within three (3) days
+- Your Student Aid Report (SAR) will be sent to you after your online application usually within 3 days

 - Contact your prospective college with any SAR errors and correct them online with FAFSA

 Minnesota has reciprocity agreements with Wisconsin, North Dakota and South Dakota for the cost of tuition at state colleges and universities.

 Midwest Student Exchange Program students attending school at state colleges in Kansas, Michigan, Missouri, & Nebraska may be eligible for reduced tuition rates.
 Student will pay 150% of regular in-state tuition under this program.
 A 10% tuition discount may apply at certain private colleges in these states.